vwkd/didi/src/intro.md

+## Differences to RegEx

+- code defines behavior, no flags/modifiers on outside
+  - code for repeated matches
+  - code for amount of repeated matches, not just one or any
+  - code for case insensitivity
+  - code for multiple lines
+  - etc.
+- single match by default, not multiple
+- start to end by default, not anywhere
+- grouping is distinct from matching
+- no escaping necessary (except quotes)
+- reads like programming language
+- variables for code reuse

 ## Principles

 - be readable
 - be functional since no (explicit) input and output

-## Advantages

-- language reads more like code
-- no escaping necessary (except quotes)
-- amount of repeated matches between one and any don't need manual repetition
-- code defines entire behavior, no flags/modifiers on outside, e.g. amount of repeated matches, multiple lines, case insensitivity, etc.
-- variables for code reuse
-- nicer syntax, more like programming language
-- grouping doesn't also match